Edit Template

 Line Editing/Copyediting

-If developmental editing critiques the structural integrity of your book, then line editing/copyediting evaluates word choice, sentence structure, voice, and the overall sense clarity and consistency of the prose itself.
-Redundancies, confusing sentences, contradictory phrasing, and flat word choice are all factors that can pull a reader away from the page, even if your book is structurally sound.
-In addition to these responsibilities, a good copyeditor will also take note of your specific style as a writer while aligning grammar, punctuation, capitalization, and hyphenation rules with The Chicago Manual of Style—the standard book publishing reference guide of the book publishing industry.
+If developmental editing critiques the structural integrity of your book, then line editing evaluates word choice, sentence structure, voice, and the overall clarity and consistency of the prose itself.
+Redundancies, confusing sentences, contradictory phrasing, and flat word choice are all factors that will pull a reader away from the page, even if your book is structurally sound.
+In addition to these responsibilities, a good copyeditor will also take note of your specific style choices as a writer while aligning grammar, punctuation, capitalization, and hyphenation rules with The Chicago Manual of Style—the standard reference guide for the book publishing industry.

 Rates:

-Line editing/copyediting is a meticulous service, and my rate is $0.026 USD per word.
 Timelines for a finished product can range anywhere from 1–4 weeks.
 This is going to, of course, depend on the length and overall quality of the manuscript.
-Alongside a polished copyedit, you’ll also receive a book-specific style sheet, which is a document that bookmarks specific preferences and style choices unique to an author’s work.
-Spelling, grammar, and punctuation are among the most common preferences placed on a style sheet.
-It’s useful to keep not only for your own use moving forward (especially if your work is the first of many in a series), but also for when you reach the proofreading process (should you decide to go and find a proofreader, which I highly encourage).
+Alongside the copyedit, you’ll also receive a book-specific style sheet, which is a document that bookmarks an author’s specific style preferences.
+Unique spellings, setting, places, and hyphenation choices grammar are among the most common preferences placed on a style sheet, and it’s useful to keep not only for your own use moving forward (especially if your work is the first of many in a series), but also for when you reach the proofreading process.

 Sample Pricing & Timelines (Line Editing):